achleey/LENSEGUA-translator/README.md

 **01\.
 Baseline:** Includes original project files used as references for the development of this project.
 For more details about the original projects refer to [Acknowledgements](#acknowledgements)

-- **Static signs:** Contains code for image collection, feature extraction, training a classifier model **(RandomForest)**, and real-time prediction of static signs.
+- **Static signs:** Contains code for image collection, feature extraction, training a classifier model and real-time prediction of static signs.

-- **Dynamic signs:** Contains code for video sequence collection, feature extraction, training a classifier model **(LSTM)**, and real-time prediction of dynamic signs.
+- **Dynamic signs:** Contains code for video sequence collection, feature extraction, training a classifier model and real-time prediction of dynamic signs.

     | File name | Description                | Folder usage        | Differences|
     | :-------- | :------------------------- | :------- |:-----------------------|